szymor/yatka/README.md

 ### custom skins
 The easiest way to start your journey with creating skins is as follows:
-1. Go to the folder 'skins' in the game folder.
-Note that if you use a packed version of the game (e.g. you use OPK), you cannot enter the game folder without extracting the archive.
+1. Go to skins/ in the game directory.
+Note that if you use a packed version of the game (e.g. you use OPK), you cannot enter the game directory without extracting the archive.
-2. Copy one of existing skin folders and rename it, e.g. copy the folder 'default' in the folder 'skins' and rename it to 'myownskin'.
+2. Copy one of existing skin directories and rename it, e.g. duplicate default/ in skins/ and rename it to 'myownskin'.
 3. Replace the background file (usually named 'bg.png') with your custom picture.
-4. Modify 'game.txt' in the skin folder according to your needs.
-You can customize many parameters of the skin in there, e.g. tetromino colors, ghost piece, text strings, display of statistics, etc. Look at existing skins for available options.
+4. Modify 'game.txt' in the skin directory according to your needs.
+You can customize many parameters of the skin in there, e.g. tetromino colors, ghost piece, text strings, display of statistics, etc. Look at the existing skins for available options.

+If you use a packed (OPK) version of the game, it may be easier for you to copy your custom skins to .yatka/skins/ in your home directory (instead of skins/ in the game directory).
+Create it if it does not exist.

 ### custom music support
 The game supports custom music playback.
 In order to listen to your favourite songs, you need to copy them to $HOME/.yatka/music.
 If the folder does not exist, create it.
 Supported music formats depend on your platform, but usually MOD, MP3, OGG and WAV files are accepted.